 You'll need to create a database user.
 Click on the "Users" tab, then click "Add database user" and create a user.

-Now you can create the complete URI, which will have the database user and password you just created.
+Now you can create the complete URI, by inserting the username and password you just created in place of the

 By default, Apostrophe connects to MongoDB on your local machine:

 This is great for development, but now we need the app to know what the mlab URI is.